bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- light rain
+- moderate rain
 - 94% humidity
-- 6 mph wind
+- 7 mph wind

-No precipitation in the past 24 hours
+1.2 inches of rain in the past 24 hours

 ## Temperature Comparison